 |Cerebral or visual symptoms|

-Severe preeclampsia is defined by the presence of one or more of the following(ACOG, 2013)
+PreEclampsia with severe features is defined by the presence of one or more of the following(ACOG, 2013)

 - Systolic BP ≥ 160 mm Hg or diastolic ≥ 110 mm Hg on 2 occasions 4 hours or more apart while the patient is on bed rest.
+Clinically, treatment of severe hypertension may supplant the criteria for 4 hours.

 - Thrombocytopenia (platelet count < 100,000/µL).